Do Hamsters Make Good Pets?

 Sometimes when a new hamster is purchased not enough thought has gone into how they will be cared for.
 I have heard some sad stories when people lose them because of a simple oversight.
 It is best to read up as much as you can about hamsters before buying one.

 Sometimes hamsters can becomes ill if they have contracted a tummy bug from their parents or siblings (known as wet tail) or if they have simply become stressed due to beiing moved to a strange pace and strange smells.
-The best thing to do is to take some advice from your vet, who should charge a smaller fee for treating rodents.
+The best thing to do is to take some advice from your vet, who will normally charge a smaller fee for treating rodents.